FreeTubeApp/FreeTube-Docs/usage/data-location.md

 ### subscription-cache.db

-Stores the information on uploads and community posts from your subscribed channels between app launches.
+Stores the information on uploads and posts from your subscribed channels between app launches.